 For all the Outlook users out there who have more than one email account, this is your solution for seamlessly integrating all your mailboxes!
 Grouping and ‘Syncing’ your accounts have long existed but lacked open publicity from Microsoft.
 With this article, we hope to get you acquainted with the process of merging multiple accounts and having it all come to the same Outlook profile.
 We’ll be working with the assumption that you already have at least one account set up and know your way around Outlook.

-Before we begin, keep in mind that all the mails will be saved to a single Outlook Data file.
-If the mails need to be sorted by ID, separate folders with mail delivery Rules can be created.
+Before we begin, keep in mind that all the emails will be saved to a single Outlook Data file.
+If the emails need to be sorted by ID, separate folders with mail delivery Rules can be created.
 Furthermore, when composing a mail, make sure the appropriate mail ID to send from is chosen.

 To set up your additional account: